don/ITP-DeviceToDatabase/Assignments/assignment-week-4.md

 1) Practice writing SQL queries against the `itp` and `farm` databases.

-2) Use the `farm` database.
+2) Use the `farm` PostgreSQL database.
 Write queries to answer the following questions:

    a.
 When did the outside sensor break and stop sending data? <br/>
    b.
 Show the min and max temperature in the root cellar by year <br/>